 - Signal is clearly the superior encrypted messaging app.

-- However, it’s low number of users makes it difficult to actually use.
+- However, it has a low number of users, making it difficult to use the Signal app.

 For now, I would encourage you to at least have WhatsApp on your phone.
 When you come across higher levels of encryption needs, I would encourage you to switch over to Signal with your contacts.

 With secure and encrypted messaging taken care of, you can now look at secure email.
 It would also be very beneficial to have a mobile VPN on your phone or laptop so that you can safely use public Wi-Fi.